Aero Guidance Society

 The AGS meetings are held indoors from January to April.
 In the summer months, we meet at our flying field.
 Any changes in meeting dates and times will be noted on our meetings page and in the current publication of The CONNECTOR.
-Our current meeting place is Jonathan's .If you are interested in dropping by, it is a good idea to call one of the club officers to get the details.
+Our current meeting place is at the AGS Field .If you are interested in dropping by, it is a good idea to call one of the club officers to get the details.
 Visit our meetings page for meeting time details.

 Club meetings begin at 6:30 pm and usually end around 8:30 pm.
 We occasionally have special activities before and after the meetings, and have interesting, informative programs at each gathering on some aspect of the sport: building, flying, product reports, tools, etc. These meeting quickly dispense with the business of running the club and showcase the depth of talent that exists within the AGS.

 The AGS publishes a monthly newsletter The CONNECTOR.
 It contains information on meetings, programs, activities, articles on building, flying tips and general happenings in the club.
 You'll enjoy reading it.
 By coming to the club as a visitor, you will receive a few complimentary issues of The CONNECTOR, which will help introduce you to some of the activities and people in the AGS before you decide to join.